malikaalnajjar/Sadeed_GAStat_Hackathon/README.md

     LLM --> OLLAMA
 ```

 **Cascading pipeline**: GE and SVM run concurrently as Stage 1 via `asyncio.gather`.
 If **either** flags an anomaly, the LLM is invoked as Stage 2 to **confirm and explain** in a single call.
-The LLM operates in **confirmation mode** — it receives the SVM score as context and validates the flag rather than classifying from scratch.
+The LLM operates in **confirmation mode**. it receives the SVM score as context and validates the flag rather than classifying from scratch.
 GE flags are treated as **ground truth** (deterministic business rules) and cannot be overridden by the LLM.
 SVM-only flags can be overridden, making the LLM a false-positive filter for statistical detections.
 Final verdict: `(GE OR SVM) AND LLM`.
 This avoids expensive LLM calls for clearly normal records while reducing false positives.

 > Detailed flow: [`graphs/detection-pipeline.mmd`](graphs/detection-pipeline.mmd)